salu133445/pypianoroll/README.rst

 Please cite the following paper if you use Pypianoroll in a published work:

-Hao-Wen Dong, Wen-Yi Hsiao, and Yi-Hsuan Yang, "Pypianoroll: Open Source Python Package for Handling Multitrack Pianoroll," in *ISMIR Late-Breaking Demos Session*, 2018.
+Hao-Wen Dong, Wen-Yi Hsiao, and Yi-Hsuan Yang, "Pypianoroll: Open Source Python Package for Handling Multitrack Pianorolls," in *ISMIR Late-Breaking Demos Session*, 2018.

 Here are the :download:`paper <pdf/pypianoroll-ismir2018-lbd-paper.pdf>` and the